1930–31 Clarkson Golden Knights men's ice hockey season: Season

 With Clarkson having established itself as one of, if not the, best team in the country outside of the 'Big Four', Tech was able to schedule games against three of college hockey's elites this season.
 The only missing team from their slate was Harvard and despite rumors to the contrary, the two wouldn't until 1935.
 Clarkson didn't lose any players to graduation and were expected to be even better this season.
-Early on, however, injuries and departures left their offense strugging.
+Early on, however, injuries and departures left their offense struggling.
 While the first scheduled game of the season, a match against Loyola, was cancelled, the meeting with Victoria College was able to be played.
 Without Guest, Levia and Bob Houston, the team's offense looked strong but disjointed, failing to score on several early opportunities.
 The same could not be said for the defense, which was as stout as it had ever been.
 Wally Easton earned his first shutout of the season and Clarkson started off the year with a win.

 The team then headed south for a swing through southern New England.
 The first match came against Princeton, who had already compiled a record of 9–1 and were in the running for the national championship.
 The game was filled with penalties but the defenses for both teams were all but impenetrable.
 Clarence 'Ike' Houston scored a shorthanded marker near the end of the first and Easton turned aside shot after shot for the remainder of the game.
 Despite a furious attack from the Tigers, Houston's goal stood as the game-winner and Easton earned a second shutout.
 Two nights later the team was in Williamstown and had another game slowed by infractions.
 Easton, however, was equal to the task once more and posted his third goose egg and set a program record for consecutive shutouts that still stands (as of 2021).